A Test for Differential Ascertainment in Case-Control Studies with Application to Child Maltreatment: An Extension of the Model

 We start by examining the situation in which the two contingency tables are complete.
-In our main example on NVDRS data, this means that we apply the capture-recapture method described in Appendix \ref{capture_recapture}, and add the values 85 and 63 in the empty cells of the exposed and unexposed contingency tables respectively.
-We can consider the total counts $N_e$ as fixed, and the likelihood of each contingency table is then:
+In our main example on NVDRS data, this means that we apply the log-linear model described before, and add the values 85 and 63 in the empty cells of the exposed and unexposed contingency tables respectively.
+We can consider the total counts $N^e$ as fixed, and the likelihood of each contingency table is then:

-Here $\L(M^e | N_e, \theta)$ is the multinomial likelihood where the total count is $N_e$ and the probabilities are given in (\ref{prob_rasch_no_indep_exp}) or (\ref{prob_rasch_no_indep_unexp}).
+Here $\L(M^e | N^e, \theta)$ is the multinomial likelihood where the total count is $N^e$ and the probabilities are given in (\ref{prob_rasch_no_indep}).
 The density $\phi_e(\theta)$ is the normal density with mean $\mu$ for the exposed, and $0$ for the unexposed cases.
-When fitting this likelihood on the NVDRS data, again using the independence assumption \ref{individual_independence}, we get the estimates reported in Table \ref{estimates_model_3}.
+When fitting this likelihood on the NVDRS data, again using Assumption \ref{individual_independence}, we get the estimates reported in the first row of Table \ref{estimates_model_3_4}.

-We happily notice that the values in Table \ref{estimates_model_3} are extremely similar to the ones in Table \ref{estimates_model_1}, and that $\hat{\sigma}$ is very small.
+We happily notice that these values are extremely similar to the ones in Table \ref{estimates_model_1}, and that $\hat{\sigma}$ is very small.
 This suggests that the original model with $\theta_i^U = 0$ and $\theta_i^E$ fixed is appropriate for the data we are studying.
 To confirm this theory, we consider the natural extension of our original model, where the contingency tables are incomplete and the individual capture strengths are normally distributed.
-We assume as before that $N_e \sim \text{Poisson}(\gamma_e)$.
+We assume as before that $N^e \sim \text{Poisson}(\gamma_e)$.
 Starting from (\ref{multinomial_likelihood_observed}), and treating the complete contingency table as in (\ref{likelihood_integral_complete}), we have